 A PhD programme in Political Science is offered at the University of Tartu since 2000.
 Since 2007, the programme is offered entirely in English and the Institute welcomes applications from international students.
 The Political Science PhD programme has full accreditation and received a positive review in 2011.

 Currently, around twenty PhD students are enrolled in the programme, about 10 of them as resident PhD researchers.
-An increasing number of them are international students, coming from Germany, Ireland, Belarus, the United States, Canada, Lithuania, and Russia.
+An increasing number of them are international students, coming from Germany, Ireland, Georgia, the UK, Canada, Latvia, Ukraine, Romania and Russia.

 Applicants to the PhD programme are recommended to keep in mind the Institute's existing research interests and competence when choosing their research topics (see the list on the right).
 For more information about the research areas, publications and current research projects of the faculty, please visit the individual faculty members' personal websites as well as the information on past and ongoing research projects.
 It is a precondition for acceptance into the PhD programme that the Institute has the necessary expertise for supervising the project suggested.